tum-pbs/pbdl-book/physgrad-nn.md

 By default, PGs would be restricted to functions with square Jacobians.
 Hence we wouldn't be able to directly use them in optimizations or learning problems, which typically have scalar objective functions.
 In this section, we will first show how PGs can be integrated into the optimization pipeline to optimize scalar objectives.

-## Physical Gradients and Loss Functions
+## Physical Gradients and loss functions

 As before, we consider a scalar objective function $L(z)$ that depends on the result of an invertible simulator $z = \mathcal P(x)$.
 In {doc}`physgrad` we've outlined the inverse gradient (IG) update $\Delta x = \frac{\partial x}{\partial L} \cdot \Delta L$, where $\Delta L$ denotes a step to take in terms of the loss.